harrygamon/devops-notes/README.md

 - Ensure the base path is correct in vite.config.js

 **AI Assistant not responding:**
+- Check if Ollama is running: `ollama serve`
+- Verify the model is installed: `ollama list`
+- Check the console for connection errors
-- The app uses client-side fallback responses
+- The app uses client-side fallback responses as backup

-- No backend required for basic functionality
+**Ollama connection issues:**
+- Ensure Ollama is running on `http://localhost:11434`
+- Check if the Qwen3 model is installed: `ollama list`
+- Pull the model if missing: `ollama pull qwen2.5:3b`
-- Check browser console for errors
+- Check browser console for CORS errors

 **Build errors:**
 - Ensure Node.js 18+ is installed